mohammed-dhabaab/blogmors/README.md

 1. Follow [📥 Installation](#-installation) process
 2. Run the development environment or build the production environment
-   - To run development environment, use th following command using command line within the root directory of the project:
+   - To run the development environment, use the following command using the command line within the root directory of the project:
      ```shell
      npm run dev
      ```
-   - To build the production environment, use th following command using command line within the root directory of the project:
+   - To build the production environment, use the following command using the command line within the root directory of the project:
      ```shell
      npm run build
      ```